M1-CHPS/glhpc/docs/lab2.md

 export LD_LIBRARY_PATH=$(pwd):$LD_LIBRARY_PATH
 ```

-This updates the `LD_LIBRARY_PATH` environment variable to help the kernel locate dynamic library dependencies at runtime.
+This updates the `LD_LIBRARY_PATH` environment variable so the compiler can find the dependency.
-Ensure that you run this command everytime you create a new shell for this project.
+You may need to re-run this command when creating a new shell.

-#### a) First, write a `Makefile` that:
+#### a) Write a `Makefile` that:

 - Compiles `main.c`, `image.c` and `transformation.c` using `gcc`
 - Links against `libparser.so`
-- Produces a binary named `mystransform`
+- Produces a binary named `mystransform` at the root of the project
-- Includes a `clean` target that removes compiled artifacts
+- Exposes a `clean` target that removes compiled artifacts

 !!!
 Danger
     The output binary **must** be named `mystransform`, or later parts of the lab may not work correctly.

 #### b) Define a `CFLAGS` variable inside the `Makefile`

 To get started, you should use `-Og -g -Wall -Wextra` as compilation flags.
 We will update this later.
-Make sure these flags are used when compiling `mytransform`.
+Ensure the flags are in effect.

 #### c) Try running your program